AlexHillberry/AlexHillberry.github.io/README.md

 # About Me

 Hello, I'm Alex Hillberry, an aspiring healthcare manager with pharmacy industry expertise, deep clinical knowledge, and demonstrated success in process improvement and cross-functional collaboration.
-I am passionate about using data to ask complex questions and solve healthcare problems in practical and effective ways.
+I am passionate about using data to solve healthcare problems in practical and effective ways.

 ## Skills